virgo47/litterbin/automation/BashSetup.md

 alias gpr="git pull --all --rebase"
 # git pull but without rebase (overriding pull.rebase=true from config)
+alias gpm="git pull --all --no-rebase"
+# git pull with rebase and autostash when local changes are in the way
-alias gpm="git pull --all --no-rebase" alias gf="git fetch --all" alias gl="git lg" # lg is already git alias: log with one-line format alias gu="git lu" # log not-pushed yet
+alias gpa="git pull --all --rebase --autostash" alias gf="git fetch --all" alias gl="git lg" # lg is already git alias: log with one-line format alias gu="git lu" # log not-pushed yet